 Nausea is the main symptom of motion sickness but you might also experience other symptoms, including:

-Treatment and prevention of motion sickness
+Common causes of motion sickness include:

 Testing is not required for diagnosis of motion sickness since you will probably know if you are experiencing it.
 After a few days of exposure to the motion, you will likely adapt.

-You might feel better after vomiting and symptoms will generally end once you get out of the vehicle.
+You might feel better after vomiting, and symptoms will generally end once you get out of the vehicle.
 But you can also feel the after-effects for a few hours or a few days before fully recovering.

-The best treatment for motion sickness is prevention and there are many things you can do while travelling in a moving vehicle.
+The best treatment for motion sickness is prevention, and there are many things you can do while travelling in a moving vehicle.

-Get plenty of fresh air, if possible.
+- Get plenty of fresh air, if possible.
 On a plane, open the air vent.

-Ginger, peppermint and acupressure wrist bands might also be helpful.
+- Ginger, peppermint and acupressure wrist bands might also be helpful.

-Last reviewed: June 2017
+Last reviewed: May 2021